 - Star in a show.
-Instead of watching a movie, have your child choose an interesting storyline and act it out - ing storyline and act it out with friends or puppets. - Create a masterpiece.
+Instead of watching a movie, have your child choose an interesting storyline and act it out with friends or puppets. - Create a masterpiece.
 Gather supplies such as cardboard tubes, colored paper, glue, fabric, yarn and paint.
 Ask your child to express feelings or ideas through art.

-Conduct experiments.
+• Conduct experiments.
 Ask the teacher or go online for simple science activities you can do together at home.